Keyboard shortcuts

 rpath = false

-When you enable Link-Time Optimizations (LTO), you ask the compiler to run some extra optimization passes not when building the individual crates, but when linking your crates together into a binary.
-At this point, the compiler can see exactly which code is actually getting called, and which is not.
+When you enable Link-Time Optimization (LTO), you ask the compiler to run extra optimization passes not when building the individual crates, but when linking your crates together into a binary.
+At this point, the compiler can see exactly which code is actually getting called and which is not.

 [profile.release]